waimea-msmalley/300DTD-Assesment/docs/Design.md

 To cater for those that are less experienced with tech using this website, I will make sure that navigation throughout my website will be easy.
 I will insure this by using:
 - Have the design of the website simple and minimalistic
 - Make Page transitions smooth
-- Make sure to test for bugs constantly

 ### Aesthetic Implications